ZealanL/RLGym-PPO-RLBot-Example/README.md

 * **Over-aggressive aerials** – lower the boost threshold in `_should_fast_aerial` inside `agent.py`.
-* **Rotation feels off** – tweak the shadowing distance in `_choose_target` to make Phoenix fall back sooner or stay upfield longer.
+* **Rotation feels off** – tweak the shadowing distance in `_choose_target` to make WinYour1s fall back sooner or stay upfield longer.

 ---

-Phoenix provides a reliable baseline opponent you can iterate on.
+WinYour1s provides a reliable baseline opponent you can iterate on.
 Have fun in the arena!